Sports-related curses: San Diego, California

 Founded in 1959, the San Diego Chargers (now the Los Angeles Chargers) are one of 12 National Football League franchises that have never won the Super Bowl.
 In 1964, the Chargers were set to defend their 1963 AFL title against the Buffalo Bills.
 However, a key play by Mike Stratton on Keith Lincoln would help the Bills win, 20–7.
 In 1965, the Chargers played the Bills again in the championship game and were shut out 23–0.
 The quarterback for the Bills (and the game MVP) in both games was former Charger Jack Kemp (and incidentally, those two championships would also be Buffalo's last).
 In 1966, team owner and founder Barron Hilton was forced to sell the team to appease the board of directors of Hilton Hotels.
 Since Hilton sold the team, the Chargers have only had one Super Bowl appearance, in 1994, where they lost 49–26 to the San Francisco 49ers in Super Bowl XXIX, as San Francisco quarterback and eventual MVP Steve Young threw for a Super Bowl–record six touchdowns.
 Additionally, eight members of that 1994 Chargers team, including team captain Junior Seau, died before the age of 45.

 Since their appearance in Super Bowl Super Bowl XXIX, the Chargers have fielded various dominant teams with Super Bowl aspirations, only to take an early playoff exit.
 In 2004, the Chargers finished 12-4 and hosted the New York Jets in the Wild Card Game, losing the game in overtime 20-17, despite rallying from a 17-7 fourth quarter deficit.
 In overtime, kicker Nate Kaeding missed a field goal that would've won the game for them.
 The Jets then shortly won on their own field goal to win.
 In 2006, the Chargers finished a league-best and franchise best 14-2 and clinched the 1 seed in the AFC Playoffs.
 The Chargers hosted the New England Patriots in the Divisional Round.
 Late in the fourth quarter, with the Chargers leading 21–13, Patriots quarterback Tom Brady threw an interception to Marlon McCree, which likely would have clinched a victory for the Chargers.
 However, McCree was stripped of the ball by Patriots wide receiver Troy Brown.
 The Patriots were able to tie the score at 21, ultimately winning the game 24–21 on a late field goal.
 The play has since gone down as the greatest "what-ifs" in Chargers history.
-Many Chargers fans later would claim that the 2006 Chargers was the teams best chance to deliver a Super Bowl to the city, given the quality of the team and the remaining teams they would've had to play (the Colts, the same team the Chargers eliminated in the next 2 postseason, and the Bears, the team Indianapolis soundly defeated in Super Bowl XLI).
+Many Chargers fans later would claim that the 2006 Chargers was the team's best chance to deliver a Super Bowl to the city, given the quality of the team and the remaining teams they would've had to play (the Colts, the same team the Chargers eliminated in the next 2 postseason, and the Bears, the team Indianapolis soundly defeated in Super Bowl XLI).
 Some would even say that had the Chargers won Super Bowl XLI, they would've never left San Diego years later.